Java-Publications/vaadin-v10-dynamic-page-title/README.md

 The usage of this Annotation is XOR to the usage of the interface **HasDynamicTitle**.
 So, make sure that there is nothing in your inheritance.

-The challenge here is based on the fact, thet the annotation ony consumes static Strings.
+The challenge here is based on the fact, that the annotation ony consumes static Strings.
 I18N is not possible with this solution.

 ## Solution 03 - my favourite solution ;-)